alfnielsen/vsc-base/vsc-base/README.md

 >> yarn add vsc-base
 ```

-When you only use vsc-base for vsc-script and/or vsc-scaffolding, you can install it a devDependency instead:
+When you only use vsc-base for vsc-script and/or vsc-scaffolding, you can install it as devDependency instead:

 ```
 >> npm i vsc-base --save-dev